 What's New?
 RECLAIM in the Media Georgia Rigg comments on the Autumn Statement, The Observer, November 2016 Georgia discusses the Autumn Statement: “The scrapping of maintenance grants and the proposed increase in tuition fees for teacher training will have an adverse effect on the poorest students and further damage social mobility.
-Our latest report, Educating All, shows that financial stress can be a factor in mental health problems and trigger additional wellbeing needs.
+Our latest report shows that financial stress can be a factor in mental health problems and trigger additional wellbeing needs.
 We need to be looking at which young people are being employed and where.
 How many working-class young people are recruited into top companies?
 Numerous reports indicate that the class ceiling is alive and well, with some employers using a ‘poshness’ test when recruiting, favouring well-travelled individuals with ‘well-spoken’ accents.
 How will the government tackle the invisible barriers that working-class young people face when seeking employment?”
 Georgia Rigg Read full article on The Guardian website here.